An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 How to Audit Off-Page SEO

-• Also look at your analytics to see your referring sites - remember that the best links are the ones that drive traffic because it is a path on the Internet that real people actually found useful to travel.
+5. Look at your analytics to see your referring sites - the best links are the ones that drive traffic because it's a path on the Internet that real people found useful.
 Google’s innovations around off-page analysis will correspond with links that get traffic because they indicate quality.

 After this review of backlinks, you’ll have some specific targets and a good understanding of what drives linking in your industry.